 This course is intended to give students an understanding of both the theory and applications of engineering mechanics.
-The topics which will be discussed include: Kinematics of particles.
-Kinetics of particles: Newton's laws of motion, energy, momentum.
-Systems of particles.
-Kinematics of rigid bodies.
-Plane motion of rigid bodies: forces and accelerations, energy, momentum.
+The topics include: kinematics of particles; kinetics of particles; Newton's laws of motion, energy, momentum; systems of particles; kinematics of rigid bodies; plane motion of rigid bodies; forces and accelerations; energy; momentum.
 3 credits.
+(3 plus 0)

-EM 2030 Statics and Dynamics Prerequisites: MA 1100 or concurrent registration: PH 1100.
+EM 2030 Statics & Dynamics Prerequisites: MA 1100 or concurrent registration; PH 1100.

-Study of forces on bodied at rest and on moving bodies.
+Study of forces on bodies at rest and on moving bodies.
 Vector of algebra, forces in two and three dimensions, free-body diagrams, equilibrium, centroids and centers of gravity, friction, and moment of inertia.
 Kinematics of particles and rigid bodies, plane motion.
 Open to Industrial and Manufacturing students only.
 3 credits.
+(3 plus 0)

-EM 3100 Mechanics of Materials Prerequisites: MA 1210: Grade of C or higher in EM 2010.
+EM 3100 Mechanics of Materials Prerequisites: MA 1210; grade of C or higher in EM 2010.

 Stress and strain concepts on various planes of a loaded member, principal stresses and Mohr's circle, thin-walled pressure vessels; shear, moments and torsion and resulting stresses; deflections in beams and buckling of columns.
-Computer applications.
 3 credits.
+(3 plus 0)

-EM 3150 Mechanics of Materials Laboratory

-Prerequisite: EM 3100 or concurrent registration.
+EM 3150 Mechanics of Materials Laboratory Prerequisite: EM 3100 or concurrent registration.

 Experimental studies of the mechanical properties of materials and structural elements.
-1 credit hour.
+1 credit.
 (O plus 3)